browserengineering/book/book/animations.md

 and good at recognizing---not just movement from side to side, but growing, shrinking, rotating, fading, blurring, and sharpening.
 The point is that an animation is not an *arbitrary* sequence of pictures;
-the sequence must feel, to a human mind trained by experience in the real world, to be a continuous motion.
+the sequence must feel continuous to a human mind trained by experience in the real world.

 [animation]: https://en.wikipedia.org/wiki/Animation